-We'll disinvest your AVCs up to a month before your chosen pension start date.
+We'll usually disinvest your AVCs up to six weeks before your chosen pension start date.
 The cash they raise is the final value we'll use in your pension calculations.
 As they're still invested in your selected investment fund until then, their value could go up or down between now and when we disinvest them.
-We'll confirm the pension amounts you'll be paid around two weeks before your first payment.
-We'll also confirm the final value of your AVC fund.